Tofacitinib (By mouth)

 - Some medicines can affect how tofacitinib works.
 Tell your doctor if you are using any of the following:

-- Medicines that weaken your immune system (including azathioprine, cyclosporine, tacrolimus)
+- Medicines that weaken your immune system (including azathioprine, cyclosporine, methotrexate, tacrolimus)

 - NSAID medicine (including aspirin, diclofenac, ibuprofen, naproxen)

 - Steroid medicine (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone)

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 Use an effective form of birth control during treatment with this medicine and for at least 4 weeks after your last dose.

 - Do not breastfeed while you are using this medicine.

 - Tell your doctor if you have kidney disease, liver disease (including hepatitis B or C), lung disease (including interstitial lung disease), HIV, cancer or a history of cancer, blood problems, diabetes, high cholesterol, stomach or bowel problems (including blockage, diverticulitis, ulcers), or a history of tuberculosis.
 Also tell your doctor if you have a current infection or an infection that keeps coming back.